-Responsible tourism: Polar bear and beluga whale watching tours in Canada
+Polar bear & beluga whale watching tours, Canada

 Location: This is a family owned and operated ecolodge located just above the high water mark of western Hudson Bay.
 This location was chosen for several reasons.
 The surrounding area is truly wild wilderness.
 The beach ridge on which the Lodge is built is coarse and gravelly here, providing a very stable substrate with little vegetation to disturb.
 We can also minimize the efforts people need to undertake to view wildlife.
 The coastline is the most active area for wildlife movements – the animals come to the people, reducing the temptation to use motorized vehicles to find them.

 - We honour an ongoing commitment to enhance, rather than degrade, our natural environment

 - We promote wise and sustainable use and sound conservation principles and practices for all wildlife and their habitats in our surrounding ecosystems buildings and energy sources: